capitalone/DataProfiler/README.md

 # load default structured Data Labeler w/ trainable set to True
 data_labeler = dp.DataLabeler(labeler_type='structured', trainable=True)

+# NOTE: if you want to extend the data labels as oppose to replace with your own,
+#       you will need to extend the labels list passed into the fit function:
+#       e.g. labels = data_labeler.labels + ['new_label_1', 'new_label_2', ...]

 # this will use transfer learning to retrain the data labeler on your new
 # dataset and labels.
 # NOTE: data must be in an acceptable format for the preprocessor to interpret.